Fiscal Policies and Procedures

 The School is required to establish a fixed asset accounting system that will contain sufficient data to permit:

-The preparation of fiscal year-end financial statements in accordance with Generally Accepted Accounting Principles (GAAP)
+- The preparation of fiscal year-end financial statements in accordance with Generally Accepted Accounting Principles (GAAP)

-Adequate insurance coverage – assets are disclosed during insurance procurement
+- Adequate insurance coverage – assets are disclosed during insurance procurement

-Control, accountability and security
+- Control, accountability and security

 Criteria for Fixed Asset Capitalization

-The asset has a useful life of one (1) year or more
+- The asset has a useful life of one (1) year or more.

-The cost of the asset is greater than $250,000
+- The cost of the asset is greater than $250,000

 Valuation

+Fixed assets are to be valued at purchase cost.
 Donated fixed assets shall be valued at the donor’s estimated fair market value at the time of gifting.

 Depreciation